vohuynhquangnguyen/AppliedStatsProb-Companion/README.md

-# textbooks.attempted-solutions
+# Solutions for Applied Statistics for Engineering Textbooks
-This repository contains my attempted solutions for several Mathematics, Computer Science, and Programming textbooks.
+This repository contains my attempted solutions for textbooks.